THE WESTERN GOLF ALLIANCE

 The Western Golf Alliance Open has had a rich and wonderful history.
 Events, achievements, and moments both on and off the course have added to the luster and allure that is this grand golfing tradition.
 We commemorate those notable memories here, for future generations to ponder.

 2002 - The (blind) eagle has landed: Playing in fog so dense visibility is down to 50 yards, Brian Gray hits a perfect drive on the par 5 14th hole, and decides to take a shot at the green from 215 yards out despite no knowledge of where it is.
-His blind shot hits the green, and he sinks the subsequent 40 foot eagle putt, securing the championship.
+His blind shot hits the green, and he sinks the subsequent 40 foot eagle putt, effectively securing the championship.

 2002 - Sssssssnnnnnnnake: While winning the inaugural WGA Open, Brian Gray loses the "snake" side bet in all three rounds, paying out a total of $54 on just that wager alone.